x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

 2. Click **Share** to share the details with others.

 3. Select a mailbox address to view in detail the mailbox owner’s contact information.
-Contact the mailbox owner to understand why they are receiving so much email, so they can reduce their mail volume and have a better experience.
+Contact the mailbox owner to understand why their receiving so much email, so they can reduce their mail volume and have a better experience.